timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART A-AIR COMMERCE AND SAFETY/subpart i-general/CHAPTER 401-GENERAL PROVISIONS.md

 ### §40104.
 Promotion of civil aeronautics and safety of air commerce
 * (a) DEVELOPING CIVIL AERONAUTICS AND SAFETY OF AIR COMMERCE.—The Administrator of the Federal Aviation Administration shall encourage the development of civil aeronautics and safety of air commerce in and outside the United States.
 In carrying out this subsection, the Administrator shall take action that the Administrator considers necessary to establish, within available resources, a program to distribute civil aviation information in each region served by the Administration.
 The program shall provide, on request, informational material and expertise on civil aviation to State and local school administrators, college and university officials, and officers of other interested organizations.

-* (b) INTERNATIONAL ROLE OF THE FAA.—The Administrator shall promote and achieve global improvements in the safety, efficiency, and environmental effect of air travel by exercising leadership with the Administrator's foreign counterparts, in the International Civil Aviation Organization and its subsidiary organizations, and other international organizations and fora, and with the private sector.
+* (b) INTERNATIONAL ROLE OF THE FAA.—

+  * (1) IN GENERAL.—The Administrator shall promote and achieve global improvements in the safety, efficiency, and environmental effect of air travel by exercising leadership with the Administrator's foreign counterparts, in the International Civil Aviation Organization and its subsidiary organizations, and other international organizations and fora, and with the private sector.

+  * (2) BILATERAL AND MULTILATERAL ENGAGEMENT; TECHNICAL ASSISTANCE.—The Administrator shall—

+    * (A) in consultation with the Secretary of State, engage bilaterally and multilaterally, including with the International Civil Aviation Organization, on an ongoing basis to bolster international collaboration, data sharing, and harmonization of international aviation safety requirements including through—

+      * (i) sharing of continued operational safety information;

+      * (ii) prioritization of pilot training deficiencies, including manual flying skills and flight crew training, to discourage over reliance on automation, further bolstering the components of airmanship;

+      * (iii) encouraging the consideration of the safety advantages of appropriate Federal regulations, which may include relevant Federal regulations pertaining to flight crew training requirements; and

+      * (iv) prioritizing any other flight crew training areas that the Administrator believes will enhance all international aviation safety; and

+    * (B) seek to expand technical assistance provided by the Federal Aviation Administration in support of enhancing international aviation safety, including by—

+      * (i) promoting and enhancing effective oversight systems, including operational safety enhancements identified through data collection and analysis;

+      * (ii) promoting and encouraging compliance with international safety standards by counterpart civil aviation authorities;

+      * (iii) minimizing cybersecurity threats and vulnerabilities across the aviation ecosystem;

+      * (iv) supporting the sharing of safety information, best practices, risk assessments, and mitigations through established international aviation safety groups; and

+      * (v) providing technical assistance on any other aspect of aviation safety that the Administrator determines is likely to enhance international aviation safety.

 * (c) AIRPORT CAPACITY ENHANCEMENT PROJECTS AT CONGESTED AIRPORTS.—In carrying out subsection (a), the Administrator shall take action to encourage the construction of airport capacity enhancement projects at congested airports as those terms are defined in section 47175.